Cwickniss/agentic/SETUP-PC.md

 5. **Start Jupyter Lab:**

-From within the `llm_engineering` folder, type: `jupyter lab`
+From within the `agentic` folder, type: `jupyter lab`
 ...and Jupyter Lab should open up, ready for you to get started.
-Open the `week1` folder and double click on `day1.ipynb`.
+Open the `workshop` folder and double click on `agent1.ipynb`.
 Success!
 Now close down jupyter lab and move on to Part 3.

 If there are any problems, contact me!

 ### Part 3 - OpenAI key (OPTIONAL but recommended)

-Particularly during weeks 1 and 2 of the course, you'll be writing code to call the APIs of Frontier models (models at the forefront of AI).
+You'll be writing code to call the APIs of Frontier models (models at the forefront of AI).

-For week 1, you'll only need OpenAI, and you can add the others if you wish later on.

 1. Create an OpenAI account if you don't have one by visiting:
 https://platform.openai.com/

 2. OpenAI asks for a minimum credit to use the API.
 For me in the US, it's \$5.
 The API calls will spend against this \$5.
 On this course, we'll only use a small portion of this.
 I do recommend you make the investment as you'll be able to put it to excellent use.
-But if you'd prefer not to pay for the API, I give you an alternative in the course using Ollama.

 You can add your credit balance to OpenAI at Settings > Billing:
 https://platform.openai.com/settings/organization/billing/overview